mgkyk/Matrix-Slicing/README.md

 ## Demo
 input:

 matrix =

 [

 [1, 2,  3,  4]

 [5, 6,  7,  8]

 [9, 10, 11, 12]

 ]

 postion = [1, 2]

 output:

 new_matrix =

 [

 [ 1 2  4]

 [ 9 10 12]

 ]

+> tag: this program is a subprogram for my N-Queen program